HSamuelV/Perception_Control/README.md

-# UGV Perception and Control Using LIDAR and Optimal Control Theory
+# UGV Perception and Control Using LIDAR and Model Predictive Control

 This repository contains MATLAB and Simulink files developed for implementing perception and control algorithms for unmanned ground vehicles (UGVs), focusing on differential-drive robots.
-The system uses LIDAR sensor data for mapping, obstacle detection, and navigation control based on **optimal control theory**.
+The system uses LIDAR sensor data for mapping, obstacle detection, and navigation control based on Model Predictive Control.

 ## Overview

 The primary goals of this project are:
 - Develop a LIDAR-based perception pipeline for obstacle detection and representation.
 - Implement a control strategy for UGVs to follow predefined paths using Model Predictive Control (MPC) and other optimal control methods.
-- Simulate and validate the complete system in MATLAB and Simulink.
+- Simulate and validate the complete system in MATLAB/Simulink and Gazebo.

 ## Repository Structure